Doqutor/doqutor-core/readme.md

 * Python 3.7+

 To get started with deploying the complete stack follow the steps below.
+The stacks is divided into two parts:
+* <b>Infrastructure Stack</b>: contains all infrastructure for CRM.
+* <b>Monitoring Stack</b>: contains active monitoring for different components.

 Steps:
 1. Make a new virtual environment for python.